Trhae Mitchell: Professional career

-Rio Grande Valley Vipers (2021–present)
+Rio Grande Valley Vipers (2021–2024)

-After going undrafted in the 2020 NBA draft, Mitchell signed with the Rio Grande Valley Vipers of the NBA G League after a tryout.
-As a rookie, he played 11 games and averaged 1.3 points, 1.4 rebounds and 0.7 assists in 8.7 minutes per game.
+After going undrafted in the 2020 NBA draft, Mitchell signed with the Rio Grande Valley Vipers of the NBA G League As a rookie, he played 11 games and averaged 1.3 points, 1.4 rebounds and 0.7 assists in 8.7 minutes per game.

 On October 25, 2021, Mitchell re-signed with the Vipers, appearing this time in 28 games and averaging 9.8 points, 7.4 rebounds, 2.8 assists, 1.4 steals and 1.4 blocks while shooting over 50 percent from the floor, helping the Vipers win a championship.

+Calgary Surge (2024)

+On June 8, 2024, Mitchell signed with the Calgary Surge of the Canadian Elite Basketball League.

+Birmingham Squadron (2024–2025)

+On October 14, 2024, Mitchell signed with the New Orleans Pelicans, but was waived two days later.
+On October 28, he joined the Birmingham Squadron.